Patient education: Adolescent sexuality (Beyond the Basics)

 As with STIs, the only way a young woman can be sure she will not become pregnant is to not have sexual intercourse.
 There is no reliable way to determine a "safe" time when she will not become pregnant; menstrual cycles at this age can be irregular.
 Teens should know that pregnancy is possible each time they have sexual intercourse, including the first time, during the menstrual period, and anytime between menstrual periods.

 Birth control methods are available that can reduce the risk of pregnancy to near zero.
 However, birth control methods other than condoms do not reduce the risk of STIs.
 The best, most effective methods of birth control are the long-acting reversible contraceptive (LARC) methods.
 These include the subdermal implant (brand name: Nexplanon) and the intrauterine device (IUD) (brand names: Skyla, Mirena, ParaGard).
 The implant is a small hormone-containing rod inserted just under the skin in the arm.
 The IUD is a small T-shaped device inserted into the uterus.
 Both methods must be placed and removed by a trained healthcare professional.
 LARC methods are available to females and provide up to 3, 5, or 10 years of continuous contraceptive benefit, depending on the method.
 LARC methods are about as effective in preventing pregnancy as female sterilization, but they are completely reversible, with rapid return to fertility after removal.
-(See "Patient education: Long-term methods of birth control (Beyond the Basics)".)
+(See "Patient education: Long-acting methods of birth control (Beyond the Basics)".)

 Other birth control methods include birth control pills, patches, injections, and the vaginal ring.
 These are considered to be good methods of preventing pregnancy, but they require more effort on the part of the young woman using them.
 For example, she must remember to take a pill every day, change a patch once a week, or come in for a shot every three months.
 (See "Patient education: Hormonal methods of birth control (Beyond the Basics)".)